Comradery is not a marketing term.

 For many, the word comradery invokes a sense of battle – “comrades in arms” or comradery between soldiers saying “we are in this together” as they face the fears and unknowingness of conflict.

 Certainly, in my nearly 10 years of performing marketing and communications roles for non-profits and small-to-medium sized tech companies, the word comradery was not part of everyday conversation; it was never listed as a responsibility on my job description; and my most admired mentor did not address it in the wealth of knowledge she passed down to me.

 Conversely, marketing is not a battle (most of the time!).
-But, looking back on a decade, comradery was an identifiable and crucial aspect of my work.
+But, looking back on a decade, comradery was an identifiable and crucial aspect of my work, and continues to be in my role as an Account Executive at RDW Group.
 Beyond networking and teamwork, comradery is the foundation for all truly prosperous and lasting relationships.
 It is trust, understanding, empathy, and respect for the needs and working styles of those “you are in this together” with.
 And it is also rewarding.
 Think of all the war movies you’ve seen – passion, laughter, a sense of belonging – these weave into our often serious and strenuous work; it is the glue the keeps us together at even the toughest moments.

 For marketing and communications professionals, across any role – accounts, PR, creative, digital – comradery serves as the vehicle for us to most successfully work in collaboration with our clients.
 It creates more seamless interactions between agency and client teams because it is established on the foundation that each party is sincerely vested in the success of the outcomes and individuals involved with project at hand, not just checking off the box off a next to a job.